Chanakya Thanthram: Plot

-Arjun is a topper in criminology who is just out from college.
+Arjun is an expert in criminology who is just out from college.
 He aspires to become a private detective and searches for available options.
 He receives an offer from a private agency in Kochi and accepts.
 He was asked to monitor and prepare whereabouts about a few subjects.
 He becomes overconfident as he solves some cases before his scheduled time.
 Meanwhile, he falls in love with an orphan named Andrea.

-In the meantime, he also witnesses that his earlier subjects were mysteriously murdered one by one.
-Tensions erupt when he becomes doubtful about the credibility of his mentor agency when they ask him to keep track of Andrea.
+Soon, he learns that his earlier subjects were mysteriously murdered one by one.
+Tensions erupt when he becomes doubtful about the credibility of his employment agency when they ask him to keep track of Andrea.
 Later he understands that he has been trapped and tries to resolve it using his intelligence and with help from IPS Officer Iqbal who is investigating the murders.

 Cast

 Soundtrack

 The music department is a combination of music director Shaan Rahman along with lyricists Afsal Komath, Kaithapram D Namboothiri and Hari Narayanan.